Early Life

-Joshua Jordan Harris was born on December 29, 1964, in Chevy Chase, Maryland.
-He graduated from The Wharton School at the University of Pennsylvania in 1986 with a degree in economics and earned an MBA from Harvard Business School in 1990.
+Josh Harris was born on December 29, 1964, in Chevy Chase, Maryland.
+He graduated from The Field School in Washington, D.C., in 1982.
+He attended the University of Pennsylvania School of Arts and Sciences before transferring to the Wharton School to study economics, graduating summa cum laude in 1986.
+He then pursued an MBA from Harvard Business School, where he was named a Baker Loeb Scholar, graduating in 1990.

 Rise to Success